Resources and exploration space -

 26 January 2026

-What simple tests can be used to detect accessibility problems before an RGAA audit?
+How to test website accessibility before an RGAA audit?

 In the reality of web projects, there are many reasons for wanting to test accessibility before a formal RGAA audit.
 Out of simple curiosity, to raise awareness of accessibility, because the budget has not yet been committed or because teams want to check what has been delivered by a service provider before going any further.
 But how do you go about it?